willow-the/wednesday-PM/README.md

 ### The jQuery fun begins!
 You will be using the jQuery click() event to do different things to your webpage based on which button was clicked.
 * COLOR IT PINK: When the user clicks on this button it should use the [`css()` function](https://www.w3schools.com/jquery/jquery_css.asp) to put a 20px pixel pink border on the container div.       *disclaimer: you may choose a different color if you wish*
 * FEELING BLUE: When the user clicks on this button it should turn the background color of the container div to blue.
 * FADE AWAY: When the user clicks on this button the entire container should fade out very slowly.
 * LOTTERY BUTTON: When the user clicks on this button a pop-up should say "YOU WON THE LOTTERY" [hint](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_event_click)
 * CONFIRM: When the user clicks on this button a confirmation pop-up should say "Are you sure?" [hint](https://www.w3schools.com/jsref/met_win_confirm.asp)
 * SHOW ME A PUPPY: When the user clicks on this button the background-image becomes a puppy. *hint: .css() should work here!*
-* REPLACE ME: When the user clicks on this button the button should be replaced with a subheading REPLACED!. [hint] use jquery's [`replaceWith()` function](http://api.jquery.com/replacewith/)
+* REPLACE ME: When the user clicks on this button the button should be replaced with a subheading REPLACED!. hint! use jquery's [`replaceWith()` function](http://api.jquery.com/replacewith/)

 #### EXTENSION